arbordreams/med-align/docs/pipeline_overview.md

 Each modified script contains inline comments that highlight the new branching logic, making it clear where to plug in additional domain-specific steps while keeping the upstream workflow intact.

+## Evaluation and diagnostics

+- `src/eval_medical.py` accepts dataset specs of the form `dataset_id[config]:split`.
+  Use this to target gated configs like `pubmed_qa[pqa_labeled]:validation` without editing the evaluator.
+- `script/tokenizer_term_diagnostics.py` provides a quick way to compare how mined medical terms tokenize before and after augmentation.
+This is useful for debugging vocabulary changes without rerunning the full pipeline.